-Still, humans have a decent amount of experience in near-Earth space, so one of the new challenges in going to Mars is embarking on such a long-haul voyage and still having sufficient sanity on arrival.
-The Habitat is a psychological podcast series which follows six volunteers living in a fake Mars habitat on a remote mountain in Hawaii purely to test this premise.
+Still, humans have a decent amount of experience in near-Earth space, so one of the new challenges in going to Mars is embarking on such a long-haul voyage and still having your sanity on arrival.
+The Habitat is a psychological podcast series which follows six volunteers living in a fake Mars habitat on a remote mountain in Hawaii – purely to test this premise.

 On average, though, the separation is more like 225 million kilometres.
 And these are just straight line measurements.
 A realistic trajectory must take into account the continual movement of Mars and avoid passing too close to the sun.
-Luckily the brains at NASA love working this stuff out and have calculated the optimum journey time to take around nine months.
+Luckily rocket scientists love working this stuff out and have calculated the optimum journey time to take around nine months.

 And then there’s the physical and psychological isolation that helps drive the plot of every single space movie ever.
 Astronauts are locked in to cramped conditions together with no escape for the better part of a year, along with all the joys and pitfalls of weightlessness.
 Alien taught us that in space, no-one can hear you scream.
-However your fellow crew mates may beg to differ and request you go flush yourself out of the nearest airlock if you don’t learn to keep your psychosis to yourself.
+However your fellow crew mates may beg to differ and request you flush yourself out of the nearest airlock if you don’t keep your psychosis to yourself.